 “Judge not, lest you be judged.”

-- What exactly did Jesus mean when he spoke these words?
+- What did Jesus mean when he spoke these words?

-- Was he advocating a mind your own business policy?
+- Was he advocating a policy of minding your own business?

 - Was he forbidding all judgments about the actions of others?